Buckland Village Charity

-The income of the Charity can only be applied to relieve a need of someone living within the parish boundary as it was defined in 1889.
+The income of our Charity can only be applied to relieve a need of someone living within the parish boundary as it was defined in 1889.
 If you become aware of any situation where it might be possible for the charity to help, whether by providing support through a financial donation or by paying for items, services or facilities in order to reduce the need, hardship or financial distress of a “Buckland resident in poverty” please do contact the Clerk or one of the Trustees to make them aware.

 A Brief History of the Buckland Parochial Charity

-The Charity, as we know it today, is regulated by a Scheme of the Charity Commissioners dated 29th August 1974 which modernised the original Scheme which established the Charity on 10th May 1889.
+The charity, as we know it today, is regulated by a Scheme of the Charity Commissioners dated 29th August 1974 which modernised the original Scheme which established the Charity on 10th May 1889.

 The 1889 Scheme brought together “the Charities of Laurence Denton and John Brown “The Poor’s Land” and the Charities of William Cooke and Henry Smith, so far as they are applicable for the benefit of the poor of the Parish”.
 Henry Smith was born in Wandsworth in May 1548 and died in on 3rd January 1628.
 He was a salter by trade who grew rich and purchased estates in various parts of England.
 He had no children and during his lifetime created a number of charitable trusts for the relief of the poor; one such trust was for the relief of the poor of 202 specific parishes, of which Buckland was one.